LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/configure-spa-app.md

 * **Name**: the name of the identification scope.
 Suggestion: `<sub-namespace>-cpf`.
 This and other required identification scopes should be set in the `OIDC Custom Scopes` setting as described in installation pages.
 * **Display name**: the display name of the scope.
 Suggestion: `CPF`.
-* **User Information**: Select the checkbox correspoding to the claim created in the previous step.
+* **User Information**: check the checkbox correspoding to the claim created in the previous step.

 ## Create an API Connection